 Kiosk

-Within the reception area, there is also a good sized kiosk which sells all your essential grocery items as well as ice.
-It’s pretty basic, so I certainly wouldn’t rely on this to buy enough to make a meal or anything, but if you’re after a bottle of soft drink or some ice blocks etc then it will come in handy.
+Within the reception area, there is also a good-sized kiosk that sells all your essential grocery items as well as ice.
+It’s pretty basic, so I certainly wouldn’t rely on this to buy enough to make a meal or anything, but if you’re after a bottle of soft drink or some ice blocks, etc., then it will come in handy.

 We recently spent 4 nights camping on an unpowered tent site, right by the water’s edge.
 The views across the lake were gorgeous!
-We came on a Saturday in the middle of school holidays and the place was absolutely jammed packed – so we were lucky to get such a beautiful spot.
-However come Sunday people were leaving and the park came much quieter.
-Over the Saturday and most of the Sunday the place was absolutely crowded – particularly around the water – this is one popular place for water sports – so do keep that in mind if you’re after somewhere peaceful.
+We came on a Saturday in the middle of school holidays, and the place was absolutely jam-packed—so we were lucky to get such a beautiful spot.
+However, come Sunday, people were leaving, and the park became much quieter.
+Over the Saturday and most of the Sunday, the place was absolutely crowded — particularly around the water.
+This is one popular place for water sports, so do keep that in mind if you’re after somewhere peaceful.

-There are plenty of amenity blocks around the property so you never have to walk too far for a toilet.
-I also found the staff in reception incredibly friendly – too often these days I find holiday park staff so rude – but it was the complete opposite here.
+There are plenty of amenity blocks around the property, so you never have to walk too far for a toilet.
+I also found the staff in reception incredibly friendly—too often these days I find holiday park staff rude— but it was the complete opposite here.

-On the downside – there is just the one camp kitchen and its relatively small.
-For such a huge holiday park I found this a bit of a surprise – mind you, I guess most people, like us, a self-sufficient these days.
+On the downside, there is just the one camp kitchen, and it’s relatively small.
+For such a huge holiday park, I found this a bit of a surprise — mind you, I guess most people, like us, are self-sufficient these days.

 Overall we found the NRMA Lake Somerset Holiday Park fantastic and will no doubt come again some time in the future.
-My thoughts for next time though is to book earlier for a designated waterfront powered site or not come on a weekend as it a bit of a hit and miss where you can camp otherwise.
+My thoughts for next time, though, are to book earlier for a designated waterfront powered site or not come on a weekend, as it a bit of a hit and miss where you can camp otherwise.

 ______________________________________________________________________________

-Hopefully you found this guide on staying at NRMA Lake Somerset helpful.
-If you enjoy lakeside camping check out our review on camping at Lake Moogerah here or Lake Manchester here.
+Hopefully, you found this guide to staying at NRMA Lake Somerset helpful.
+If you enjoy lakeside camping, refer to our review on camping at Lake Moogerah here or Lake Manchester here.
 Alternatively, click here for our full guide on campsites near Brisbane.